SaliMeholli/SaliPortfolio/saliportfolio/content/Posts/Post1.md

 ---
 path: Markdown-Explanation
 description: Markdown can be defined as a plain text formatting syntax used to write content on the web.
-It’s commonly used by writers and programmers to write quickly without having to take time using the formatting toolbar of text editors.
 title: What is Markdown & How It Can Help You Write Faster?
 image: /images/markdownlogo.png
 date: 14.05.2023